 I chose forex because I believe it mean-reverts well.
 I have no proof of this, but only based on my observations of how price moves in waves.

 Trends develop in the longer term, but the shorter and noisier periods show characteristics of Elliott waves.
 Earlier systems I have developed were breakout systems, but I was never able to find a profitable idea in the long term.
-I would like to see if the %R affords opportunities in a mean-reversion setup.
+I would like to see if the Williams %R affords opportunities in a mean-reversion setup.

 One challenge I expect if I make it to back-testing is that I will be working with/against a data set that has a lot of quantitative easing (QE) from central banks, in the wake of the 2008 global financial crisis (GFC) and later actions in 2020.
 This has proved to be exceptionally difficult in other systems I have developed.